 The irony is that Sabine is correct about current physics, but wrong about nature.
 Physicists are deeply intertwined and interlocked with the mathematics that they have developed to model nature and match experimental observations.
 However, they are operating at a scale far larger than the fundamentals of nature from which everything emerges.

 When physicists break through the layer of complexity that has blocked their progress for the last 40 years, they will learn that nature is extremely parsimonious and in a way beautiful.
-The richness and diversity of the structure that emerges from only two types of Planck sphere particles is quite frankly a jaw dropping wonder.
+The richness and diversity of the structure that emerges from positive and negative point charges is quite frankly a jaw dropping wonder.